dtk/dtk-server/README.md

 Note that if you need to forward GIT SSH port to a different one, you can use the `-e GIT_PORT=<desired_port>`.

 ##### Installing DTK Client
-Assuming the docker container was start as described above, DTK Client can be installed and configured automatically running the [install-client.sh](install-client.sh) script:
+Assuming the docker container was started as described above, DTK Client can be installed and configured automatically running the [install-client.sh](install-client.sh) script:
 ```
 ./install-client.sh /usr/share/docker/dtk [user]
 ```